zhfeng1/gitlab-mcp/README.md

         "GITLAB_API_URL": "your_gitlab_api_url",
         "GITLAB_READ_ONLY_MODE": "false",
         "USE_GITLAB_WIKI": "false", // use wiki api?
-        "USE_MILESTONE": "false" // use milestone api?
+        "USE_MILESTONE": "false", // use milestone api?
+        "USE_PIPELINE": "false" // use pipeline api?
       }
     }
   }